Professor Christopher Semsarian

-- Cardiovascular Effects of Energy Drinks; Gray B, Semsarian C, Driscoll T; Heart Foundation of Australia/Vanguard Grant.
+- Cardiovascular Effects of Energy Drinks; Gray B, Semsarian C, Driscoll T; National Heart Foundation of Australia/Vanguard Grant.

 - Practitioner Fellowship Level 2 - Clinical and Genetic Studies in Inherited Heart Diseases and Sudden Death; Semsarian C; National Health and Medical Research Council (NHMRC)/Career Awards: Practitioner Fellowships.

 - Clinical and Genetic Basis of Sudden Unexplained Death in Children; Semsarian C, Weintraub R; The Financial Markets Foundation for Children/Research Support.

 - Neuro-Cardiac Genetic Basis of Sudden Unexpected Death in Epilepsy; Semsarian C, Crompton D, Bagnall R; National Health and Medical Research Council (NHMRC)/Project Grants.